beyzanurbozkurt/Internship/README.md

 **Emotion and AU Identfication**

-These are my ipybn files, in which I made many experiments to improve my model during my internship.
+These are my ipynb files that contain many trials I did to improve my model during my internship.